WHITE CHOCOLATE RASPBERRY PROTEIN BLONDIES

 I use and recommend LIV Body Marine Collagen because it’s highly bioavailable and rich in Type I collagen, the type your body needs most.
 In this recipe I used the flavorless variety!
-Feel free to use my code “NOEXCUSES” for 20% off all LIV Body products, including their vegan protein powder.
+Feel free to use my code “SARAHWILKINS” for free shipping on all LIV Body products, including their vegan protein powder.

 You can substitute another powdered collagen or half as much baking flour (45 grams or approximately one-third cup).
 I do not recommend substituting other protein powders, such as whey or vegan proteins, since they behave much differently than collagen.

 In this recipe, I used gluten-free baking flour.
 Feel free to substitute an equal measure of all-purpose flour, brown rice flour, cake flour, cassava flour (Paleo), fine oat flour, sorghum flour, spelt flour, tiger nut flour or whole wheat pastry flour.
 You can also swap up to half of the baking flour for two tablespoons of coconut flour to lower the carbs.
 This will result in a more mealy texture, however.